 How much do I owe?

-Since some student loans accrue interest while in school, during grace periods and while in deferment or forbearance and repayment, the total debt to be repaid may increase with time.
-Early or prepayment of all or part of a student loan may be made without any penalty to the borrower.
-Contact your lender if you have questions or need assistance.
+Since some student loans accumulate interest while in school, during grace periods, and while in deferment or forbearance and repayment, the total debt may increase with time.

 Who do I pay?

 Your loan will be held by an organization called a servicer; this is who you will send your monthly payments to.
 Visit the Manage Loans page on the Federal Student Aid website to find out who your servicer is.
 You should be notified by each servicer of all repayment information.